migme/javascript/README.md

   - [28.2](#28.2) <a name="28.2"></a> **No, but seriously**:
    - Whichever testing framework you use, you should be writing tests!
-   - Strive to write many small pure functions, and minimize where mutations occur.
+   - Strive to write many small pure functions, and minimise where mutations occur.
    - Be cautious about stubs and mocks - they can make your tests more brittle.
    - We primarily use [`mocha`](https://www.npmjs.com/package/mocha) at migme.
    - 100% test coverage is a good goal to strive for, even if it's not always practical to reach it.